thaianh20021/Codex-login-bypass-phone-ver/TROUBLESHOOTING.md

 For 9router Bulk Add, the extension output is useful for quick import.

 For long-running official Codex OAuth use, prefer an `auth.json` produced by a real Codex OAuth login.
 A synthetic `idToken` plus placeholder refresh token is not enough for reliable refresh.

+if some people have some problem about auth.json, i will rcm using 9router